Wesenheit/pdm-hpc/README.md

 External dependency validation failed:
   - numpy: system has 1.26.4 but >2.0 is required
 ```
-Our numpy version is no good, let's decrease the version requirements to >1.0.
+Our numpy version is to old, let's decrease the version requirements to >1.0.
 We finally have

 ```
 >>> numpy: